-BVS organizes an active schedule of educational, outreach, and community building events (read about them on our Events & Activities page).
+BVS organizes an active schedule of educational, outreach, and community building events (read about them on our Events and Outreach pages.)
 We also organize the annual Boston Veg Food Fest, one of the largest vegan events in the world.
 We encourage non-vegetarians and vegetarians alike to join us as we learn and share information, friendship, and community in carrying out our Mission.

 Membership & Organization

 - BVS is an affiliate member of the North American Vegetarian Society, the Vegetarian Union of North America, and the International Vegetarian Union.

 - BVS began in 1986, is incorporated in Massachusetts as an educational non-profit, and has 501(c)(3) tax-exempt status under the IRS.

 What People Are Saying About BVS